dana-rocha/dana-rocha.github.io/README.md

 Dana Rocha
 Student at Northeastern University.
-Master of Science in Bioinformatics and Graduate Certificate in Data Analytics.
+Pursuing a Master of Science in Bioinformatics and Graduate Certificate in Data Analytics.